The proposed NSA-like national database for student data: Moneyball for kids

 OF NOTE: Chairwoman of the commission, Katherine Abraham, told Grob that the charge of the commission is to consider if and how DATA should be stored in a national clearinghouse.
 She tells Grob that including REPORTS appears to be “an expansion of our charge” (46 minute mark of video hearing).

-Presenter: Rachel Zinn, Workforce Data Quality Campaign, WDQC
+Presenter: Rachel Zinn, test, WDQC

 @ 1 hour 3 minute mark of Oct 21 CEP hearing, Zinn remarks that “stakeholders”, because of current ban on a federal student database, don’t have access to student information, she goes on to say in order to link and share data, stakeholders often have to use “non-standard processes, often goes through personal relationships or particular capacities within agencies at particular times” (listen to short audio snippet here)